 Full member of the Society of Trust and Estate Practitioners; Member of Law Society Private Client department

-Partner dealing with Wills, Probate, Trusts & Tax and Company / Commercial matters.
+Partner dealing with Wills, Probate, Trusts & Tax.

 Dwr-y-Felin Comprehensive School, Neath; Neath College; University of Oxford (Master of Arts in Jurisprudence); Post Graduate Diploma in Legal Practice (distinction) at the College of Law (London); Post Graduate Diploma of Notarial Practice, University of Cambridge